 The Chase Freedom Unlimited offers 1.5% cash back on all purchases.
 It's a good everyday card when I am not trying to meet spending mins on another card or travelling.
 I move the points from my Freedom Unlimited card to the Sapphire Reserve card to take advantage of the 50% bump when cashing them in.

 The AMEX SPG has no annual fees for active duty military, so I will keep it after meeting the bonus requirements.
-I am still waiting for a 100,000 point bonus to apply for the AMEX Platinum card.
+I earned a 60,000 point welcome bonus on my AMEX Platinum card and always travel with that card.

 Effect on My Credit Score